TomasHubelbauer/svg-3d/readme.md

 ![](screencast.svg)

+**Note:** GitHub doesn't seem to support SVG SMIL animation in readme previews, until I develop a SVG CSS animator, please click the empty space above to go to the SVG file preview directly.

 This is a proof of concept application for rendering SVG 3D animations and to an extend rendering interactive 3D scenes in the browser.